KevinAst/svelte-native-forms/TOOLING.md

           - KEY: important concept: we are deploying our app in a sub-directory of our server ... this is a bit different than we have done before ... sidebar: and we are deploying our docs in a different sub-directory
-          - CRA has a new option that makes it EASY to deploy apps in a sub-directory of our server
+          - CRA (Create React App) has a new option that makes it EASY to deploy apps in a sub-directory of our server
             * we can simply plop our app into ANY dir
             * KEY: for us, this is a viable option BECAUSE we are NOT using the:
                    - HTML5 pushState history API